+Semester-V

+Economics (Minor-II)

-B.A.
-Social Sciences (2019-20) Semester-V Economics (Minor-II) SS513-International Trade And Public Finance
+SS513-International Trade and Public Finance

+Internal Assessment: 25Marks
-Note: The Syllabus is to be divided into four equal Units.

-Instructions for the Paper Setter:
+Note: The Syllabus is divided into four equal units.
+Medium of instruction is English Instructions for the Paper Setter:

 The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
 The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
-Unit-V consists of 10 short answer type questions to be set from the entire syllabus and will carry 20 marks in all.
-Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.
+Unit-V consists of eight short answer questions to be set from the entire syllabus.
+The students are to attempt five questions from this unit.
+Each short answer question carries 3 marks, to be attempted in about 100 words.